billpg/HashBack/README.md

 # Cross Request Token Exchange
 An authentication exchange between two web services.

 This document is Copyright William Godfrey, 2023.
-It may be freely copied under the terms of the  Creative Commons Attribution-NoDerivs license. https://creativecommons.org/licenses/by-nd/3.0/
+It may be freely copied under the terms of the "Creative Commons Attribution-NoDerivs" license. https://creativecommons.org/licenses/by-nd/3.0/

 ## The elevator pitch.